informalsystems/reactor-experiments/.plaintext/reports/001--concurrency-libs.md

 4. [rust-threadpool](https://github.com/rust-threadpool/rust-threadpool) - A
    simple thread pool implementation.

+We could make use of these libraries by themselves or in combination with each other, as we see fit.

 ### Observability
 Apart from simple instrumentation like that provided by [Prometheus integration](https://github.com/pingcap/rust-prometheus), we need ways to trace